Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 A vague, long distance — often much longer than a measured mile.

-League (Domesday Book):
+League (Devonshire Domesday Book):

 1½ miles.
 As used in the Devonshire Domesday Book.